 Inductive transducers work on the principle of inductance change due to any appreciable change in the quantity to be measured i.e. measured.
 For example, LVDT, a kind of inductive transducers, measures displacement in terms of voltage difference between its two secondary voltages.
 Secondary voltages are nothing but the result of induction due to the flux change in the secondary coil with the displacement of the iron bar.
-Anyway LVDT is discussed here briefly to explain the principle of inductive transducer.
-LVDT will be explained in other article in more detail.
-For the time being let’s focus on basic introduction of inductive transducers.
+Anyway, LVDT is discussed here briefly to explain the principle of inductive transducer.
+LVDT will be explained in another article in more detail.
+For the time being let’s focus on the basic introduction of inductive transducers.

 Now first our motive is to find how the inductive transducers can be made to work.
 This can be done by changing the flux with the help of measured and this changing flux obviously changes the inductance and this inductance change can be calibrated in terms of measured.
 Hence inductive transducers use one of the following principles for its working.